 Doctors use many blood and bone marrow tests to diagnose leukemia and to find out how much it may have spread.
 Although a patient’s signs and symptoms may cause a doctor to suspect leukemia, it is diagnosed only by blood and/or bone marrow tests.
 Some tests may also determine which treatments may be the most effective.
+This list describes options for diagnosing T-cell leukemia, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition